Skip to content

 And more!
 Under each heading below, I describe some of my specific research projects in more detail.

-Spinning Heavy Binary Black Holes
+I. Spinning Heavy Binary Black Holes

 To make robust measurements of the properties of BBHs observed via GWs, I posit that is essential to connect measured parameters, i.e, masses and spins, with waveform phenomenology, or how these parameters imprint onto observable GW signals.
-This connection is especially crucial for BBHs ~ 100 solar masses: because they merge at lower frequencies, these systems fall near the lower edge of LIGO’s sensivity band and thus only generate a few dectable GW cycles, as seen in Figure 2.
+This connection is especially crucial for BBHs ~ 100 solar masses: because they merge at lower frequencies, these systems fall near the lower edge of LIGO’s sensivity band and thus only generate a few dectable GW cycles, as seen in Figure I.1.
 This does not give us much data with which to infer over a dozen source parameters.
 If one of these few waveform cycles happens to overlap with a detector glitch (or non-Gaussian noise transient), a substantial amount of the data are compromised.
 Moreover, the observable cycles fall predominantly in the late inspiral and merger regime which remain the least-understood as they rely on numerical—rather than analytic—modeling.

-The elusiveless of parameter estimation in high-mass signals is exacerbated for parameters that are already hard to model and measure in the first place, like spin precession caused by misalignment between spin and orbital angular momentum (see Figure 1).
+The elusiveless of parameter estimation in high-mass signals is exacerbated for parameters that are already hard to model and measure in the first place, like spin precession caused by misalignment between spin and orbital angular momentum.
 Here, the precession timescale is longer than the signal duration itself, making it difficult to distinguish from other physical phenomena like eccentricity.
 Without a thorough understanding of the observable imprint of BH spins, spurious measurements could come from small fluctuations in detector noise, data quality issues, waveform systematics, or unmodeled physics, risking false astrophysical conclusions.

-I applied time-domain on the massive and highly-precessing event GW190521 to localize the precession measurement to the interplay between a quiet final inspiral cycle and a loud merger (see Figure 3).
+I applied time-domain on the massive and highly-precessing event GW190521 to localize the precession measurement to the interplay between a quiet final inspiral cycle and a loud merger (see Figure I.3).
 This suppression of the final inspiral cycle happens because the direction of maximal GW emission away sweeps from our line of sight as the binary precesses.

 GW190521_gif

-My co-authors and I have applied this technique to other events, GW191109—whose anti-aligned spin measurement is concurrent with a glitch in the inspiral data—and GW231123—the most massive BBH yet which is inferred to be very highly spinning (analysis in prep).
 I have also looked at a suite of simulated high-mass signals, and have curiously discovered that the same waveform features do not always drive spin measurements.
 For systems with identical underlying spin dynamics, whether or not precession is observable depends on the total mass and full angular orientation in the sky: in some configurations, precession’s imprint is visible in just the pre- or post-merger alone, while others require specific waveform cycles or their interplay, as was the case for GW190521.

-My work highlights that extreme caution must be taken when inferring subtle effects in GW data: interesting spin configurations do not always stem from analogous waveform morphology, and can be easily biased by non-astrophysical effects like detector noise.
+My work highlights that extreme caution must be taken when inferring subtle effects in GW data: interesting spin configurations do not always stem from analogous waveform morphology and can be easily biased by non-astrophysical effects like detector noise.

-Probing Fundamental Physics with GWs
+III.
+Probing Fundamental Physics with Gravitational Waves

 BHAreaExplainer